zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Scott:  Are you and Robert thinking about adopting a child?

 Roberta:  Yeah, we are.
-We’ve been thinking about i t for a long time, and we think we might be ready now.
+We’ve been thinking about it for a long time, and we think we might be ready now.

 Scott:  Have you decided on an international or dom estic adoption?